|This article is for partners and provides guidance on how to runa a Paribus 365 audit on their customer’s Dynamics 365 system for data duplication.

 |This article relates to the following products:

-The purpose of this document is to provide partner guidance on how to audit your customer’s CRM system for data duplication using Paribus Discovery.
+The purpose of this document is to provide partner guidance on how to run Paribus 365 audit on their customers’ CRM system for data duplication.

 Paribus Discovery – The Identification & Review Process